Prospect Camp, Showcase &

 "I appreciated all your efforts to make the camp both rewarding and worthwhile, and thank you for your presentation on the recruiting process." - A parent via email after the event

-If you want to guarantee yourself one of the 64 spots in Junior Day then you should register today.
+If you want to guarantee yourself one of the spots in Junior Day then you should register today.
+See each event for the itinerary and breakdown of sessions.

 Have Questions?
 Contact us here.